The Tesla Self-Driving Myth Dies Another Death

 Hence, above, Car and Driver has recovered its senses, and Jalopnik is in the process – just by deeming the systems more or less equivalent.
 I'm saying this because:

-- Tesla’s system remains highly unsafe, since the car is prone to have a mind of its own and simply track “the wrong lanes.”
+- Tesla’s system remains highly unsafe since the car is prone to have a mind of its own and simply track “the wrong lanes.”
 Meaning, the car can suddenly swerve out of its lane or into a divider.
 GM’s car won’t do this (provided it’s not used in a construction zone, where the Tesla can also fail).
 Why not?
 Because GM’s solution doesn’t just rely on seeing the lanes.
-The car uses a HD Map of its surroundings and has precise information about the road and lanes it’s traveling on, as well as its own position even without being able to see the lanes.
+The car uses an HD Map of its surroundings and has precise information about the road and lanes it’s traveling on, as well as its own position even without being able to see the lanes.
 As a result, the car does not need to guess.
 Also as a consequence, it won’t swerve suddenly because it thinks the road/lane follows this or that curvature … since it knows what the curvature is and where the lanes are, at all times.

-- Tesla’s automatic lane change previously couldn’t check for safety (the range on the ultrasound sensors was not enough), and now likely doesn’t check for safety other than using the improved ultrasound sensors (whose range is still insufficient).
+- Tesla’s automatic lane change previously couldn’t check for safety (the range of the ultrasound sensors was not enough), and now likely doesn’t check for safety other than using the improved ultrasound sensors (whose range is still insufficient).
 It likely doesn’t because Tesla hasn’t enabled the use of the required cameras yet – though this might happen in the future.
 As a result, using automatic lane changes without the driver checking for safety is still unsafe in the Tesla.
 The same care, obviously, remains needed in the Cadillac.

 Anyway, the relevant point here is that Cadillac’s system will be shown to be superior for the purpose – providing reliable driving assistance in highway driving.
 This will slowly filter out through multiple reviews.
 Tesla’s system, though, remains unreliable and prone to suddenly change course.